reiver/go-strlit/README.md

 # go-strlit

-A library that provides tools to "compile" a string literal into the value they represent, for the Go programming language.
+A library that provides tools to "compile" a string literals into the value they represent, for the Go programming language.

 This supports a number of different beginning and ending characters for string literals.
 Namely:
 * '...'